Digital pen: Active

 Active pens, such as N-trig's DuoSense Pen, include electronic components whose signals are picked up by a mobile device's built-in digitizer and transmitted to its controller, providing data on pen location, pressure, button presses and other functionality.

+Active Electrostatic (AES) pens are battery-powered styluses that actively communicate with the device's touchscreen.
+These pens emit a weak electrical signal that is detected by the device's touchscreen digitizer.
+AES technology offers high precision.

 Positional

 Position-based digital pens use a facility to detect the location of the tip during writing.
 Some models can be found on graphics tablets made popular by Wacom, and on tablet computers using Wacom's Penabled technology.

+Electromagnetic Resonance (EMR) pens contain a circuit that resonates with the tablet's digitizer.